JuneBascaran/MDEF/docs/term2/03-Prototyping for design.md

 **Task 5: 3D printing & scanning**

-For the practical exercise of this session we need to print using 3D printer and then scan it.
+PART 1 | 3D PRINTING: For the practical exercise of this session we need to print using 3D printer and then scan it.
 To do this, I started by creating the model in Blender and then saved it in STL.
 I created a candle plate in which it will create a visual effect with the shadows while the candle is consumed.

 Then, transfer the file to the Cura program and change the parameters necessary for printing, such the infill,speed, supports and temperature.
 Once we have all these parameters correct, we preview the printing process and send it to the card.
 Then this card is placed on the machine.
 We look for our file and give it to PRINT.

 ![](../images/Prototying ideas/steps.jpg)

+The organic shapes of this object need many supports to be manufactured.
+This will damage the final texture of the object, but it can be fixed by sanding it.

+PART 2 | 3D SCANNING: